Charted-Code/csharp-sdk-standards/README.md

 The property `CheckPackageVersions` can be set to `warn` (default), `error`, or `false` to disable all package checking.

-> If you are encountering timeouts on the outdated package check, increase the `CheckTimeout` property value (default 30000 milliseconds).
+> If you are encountering timeouts on the outdated package check, increase the `CheckPackageTimeout` property value (default 30000 milliseconds).

 ----